Indiana Registered Agents for Your LLC

 - Tax forms and requests to complete permits, company filings and reports

-Incfile provides a complete Indiana Registered Agent service for any LLC that’s incorporated in IN—and it’s $0 (+ any state fee) for the first year.
+Incfile provides a complete Indiana Registered Agent service for any LLC that’s incorporated in IN.
+Even better, if you choose to incorporate your Indiana business through

 - An always-available Indiana Registered Agent who can receive correspondence, documents and legal proceedings on your LLC’s behalf